ahaldane/UWHAM_tools/README.md

 The basic functionality is accessible by running the script from the command line.

 ```
-usage: UWHAM_tools.py [-h] [--tol TOL] [--niter NITER] [BE ...]
+usage: UWHAM_tools.py [-h] [--weights WEIGHTS] [--tol TOL] [--niter NITER]
+                      [BE ...]

 Perform UWHAM Analysis

 positional arguments:
   BE                 Boltzmann factor files

 options:
   -h, --help         show this help message and exit
+  --weights WEIGHTS  save UWHAM weights to this file
   --tol TOL          change in Fs at which to stop iteration
   --niter NITER      If given, ignore tol and iterate this many times
 ```

 "BE" should be a set of numpy ".npy" array files of negative log-likelihoods, in